charmbracelet/soft-serve/README.md

 does not currently support access via new SSH RSA keys: only the old SHA-1 ones will work.

-Until we sort this out you'll either need an SHA-1 RSA key or a key with another algorithm, e.g. Ed25519.
+Until we sort this out you’ll either need an SHA-1 RSA key or a key with another algorithm, e.g. Ed25519.
 Not sure what type of keys you have?
 You can check with the following: